smartlegionlab/smartlegionlab/README.md

 Independent researcher and developer in the field of cryptography and security.
 I create open-source tools based on new paradigms - for example, for authentication without storing passwords and communication without transmitting data.

----
+Development of:

+- web applications
+- libraries
+- console
+- graphical applications,

-Development of web applications, libraries, console and graphical applications, as well as bots for Telegram and VK using Python.
+as well as bots for Telegram and VK using Python.

 <hr>